slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"What do you really despise?
 By this you are truly known."
 -- Frank Herbert [1920]*

+> *"A gossip is one who talks to you about others, a bore is one who talks to you about himself; and a brilliant conversationalist is one who talks to you about yourself."
+-- Lisa Kirk [1923]*

 > *"I’m suspicious of people who don’t like dogs, but I trust a dog when it doesn’t like a person."
 -- Bill Murray [1950]*